influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ### Step 2: Stop traffic to the data node

 Your cluster's load balancer distributes read and write requests among data nodes in the cluster.
-If you have access to the load balancer configuration, stop routing read/write requests to the data node server (port 8086) via your load balancer **before** performing the remaining steps.
+If you have access to the load balancer configuration, stop routing read and write requests to the data node server (port 8086) via your load balancer **before** performing the remaining steps.

-If you cannot access the load balancer configuration, we recommend working with your networking team to prevent traffic to the data node server before continuing to upgrade.
+If you cannot access the load balancer configuration, work with your networking team to prevent traffic to the data node server before continuing to upgrade.

 ### Step 3: Install the 1.7.4 data node packages